CzikkP/IPoDWDM_Bsc_Szakdolgozat/README.md

 2. Build and run in Main.java with IntelliJ.
 3. In Run terminal press:
    - '0' to start normal process
-   - '1' to start performance process
+   - '1' to start testing process

 ## Recommended